AzazeII/Applied-Integrations/README.md

 						Cable must be connected down to pylon

 To entagle 2 holes together you need to shot two singularities from ME defence tower in one tick*.
-only white and black hole can be entagled
+only pair of white and black hole can be entagled

 # For developers
  You can add own matter type to Black/white hole storage system, by typing this in your common proxy*: